Recycling benefits our community and our environment.

 - Lowers greenhouse gas emissions

-SMUD offers a recycling program for refrigerators and freezers, one of the most common household sources of hazardous waste.
-We also can help with information about recycling thermostats and compact fluorescent light bulbs (CFLs).
+SMUD offers a recycling program for refrigerators and freezers, one of the most common household sources of hazardous waste, and also can help with information about recycling thermostats and compact fluorescent light bulbs (CFLs).

 By recycling, you’ll help conserve resources and prevent contaminants from getting into the landfill.

 - You must be a SMUD residential customer

-- Your old refrigerator or freezer must be in working condition.
+- Your old refrigerator or freezer must be in working (cooling) condition

 - Appliance must be between 10 and 30 cubic feet